11 Tips To Improve Gaming Performance on Your Laptop Your Laptop In 2021

 - Head to Steam > Settings.

-- In the Downloads tab, ensure the Allow downloads during gameplay check box is cleared.
+- In the Downloads tab, ensure the Allow downloads during the gameplay check box is cleared.
 Click OK to confirm this change.

 - select Properties > Updates,